bashup/.devkit/README.md

 For example, if you wanted to change the files to be processed by cram, you can redefine the `cram.files` function, and to change the pager, redefine the `cram.pager` function.
 To change the cram options, set the `CRAM` environment variable, or add a `.cramrc` file to your project.

+As long as you run cram via `script/test`, `dk test`, or `dk cram`, you can place files named `cram-setup.sh` in your test directories, and they will be silently sourced at the start of each test file.
+Any functions or variables you define will then be available for your tests, and the setup file can access any cram environment variables (e.g. `$TESTDIR` and `$TESTFILE`).
+Setup files should not produce any output, or they will break the corresponding tests.

+Setup files can source other shell files, including other directories' `cram-setup.sh` files if you need to share setup between directories (e.g. `source "$TESTDIR/../cram-setup.sh"` to source and extend a parent directory's setup).
+You can also just symlink from one cram-setup.sh to another.

 #### dotenv

 The [dotenv](modules/dotenv) module sources a local clone of the [bashup/dotenv](https://github.com/bashup/dotenv/) tool for manipulating .env files in [docker-compose format](https://docs.docker.com/compose/compose-file/#env_file).
 After a `dk use: dotenv`, the rest of your `.dkrc` can use the `.env` function to read, edit, and set defaults in `.env` files -- perfect for project setup scripts or other commands that need configuration.